 Whether you’re going all out with 4K, or are opting for LG’s popular G2 and C2 models, we’re sure to have found a TV to suit your sporting needs.
 These TVs are all high quality and can be used for other purposes such as gaming or movie watching.

-A TV for sport should have a snappy refresh rate to smoothen out the action, a high resolution and good contrast settings.
+A TV for sports should have a snappy refresh rate to smoothen out the action, a high resolution and good contrast settings.
 Some come with a sport mode which is a nice touch.
 Beyond that, you should consider screen size, though that is more down to personal preference.

-Perhaps you’re on the hunt for a giant 75-inch beast like Samsung TU7000 Crystal, or maybe you’re more focused getting the brightest TV possible like the Sony X95K.
+Perhaps you’re on the hunt for a giant 75-inch beast like Samsung TU7000 Crystal, or maybe you’re more focused on getting the brightest TV possible like the Sony X95K.
 Either way, sit back, relax and allow us to guide you through some of the specs to look out for when choosing your new TV.

 Best TV for sport